mohammedyaqub/C_interview-linux/README.md

 ## 2.Process and thread and why there is need of process if thread can do better ?
 ## 3.Explain all about objdump ?
 ## 4.All about debugging concept using valgrind ?
+## 5.what are the advantage macro over function and function over macro?
+- The main advantage is speed
+- Macros are typically faster than functions as they don't involve actual function call overhead.
+- No time is taken up in passing control to a new function, because control never leaves the home function.
+The macro just makes the function a bit longer.
+Macros may make       compiling slower but the compiled programs are faster.